vtourraine/VTAcknowledgementsViewController/README.md

 ## Requirements

-VTAcknowledgementsViewController requires iOS 5.0 and above, and uses ARC.
+VTAcknowledgementsViewController requires iOS 5.0 and above, Xcode 6.3 and above, and uses ARC.

 ## Credits